 The fourth headline show at Barclaycard presents British Summer Time Hyde Park has been a sizzling summer sell-out.
 Headlined by the iconic Kings of Leon, the line up was formed of rock legends and the hottest alternative bands alike.

-You’ve just come off stage at British Summertime Hyde Park, how was that?
+You’re fresh off the stage at British Summertime Hyde Park, how was that?

 Taylor: Hyde Park really is one of the most iconic places that you can play.
 We were super excited when we got the offer from Kings of Leon to come and play with them.
 It was very hot on stage, but so beautiful at the same time.